Nicki Minaj Breaks Record For Most No. 1 Albums By A Female Rapper With ‘Pink Friday 2’

-According to Billboard, Nicki’s new album, which was released last week, has officially debuted at the number one spot on the Billboard 200 albums chart.
-She earned the top position with the equivalent of 228K album units sold in the U.S. – incredible!
-The success of the album has forged the Queens native into superstardom, earning her the title of the female rapper with the most number one albums on Billboard, ever!
+According to Billboard, Nicki’s new album, which was released last week, has officially debuted at the No. 1 spot on the Billboard 200 albums chart.
+She earned the top position with the equivalent of 228,000 album units sold in the U.S. – incredible!
+The success of the album has forged the Queens native into superstardom, earning her the title of the female rapper with the most No. 1 albums on Billboard, ever.

-To celebrate the news, Nicki took to Twitter to share a simple message with her beloved Barbz fanbase, referencing the 228K album units that earned her the number one spot.
+To celebrate the news, Nicki took to X to share a simple message with her beloved Barbz fanbase, referencing the 228,000 album units that earned her the No. 1 spot.

 Check out her message below.